Frequently Asked Questions

 Application and Fingerprints* What if I am applying for an insurance license?
 Do I apply for Written Consent to Work in the Business of Insurance before I apply for licensure?
 Yes.
 Applicants subject to Title 18 U.S.C., § 1033 are required to obtain written consent from the CDI before any license application shall be considered.
 The state statutory licensing qualifications and requirements are totally separate from any requirements under Title 18 U.S.C., § 1033.
 Failure to inform the CDI of a prior felony conviction on a license application could result in a violation of the federal statute as well as constitute grounds for denial of a license.

 Who must file the application for consent?
 The "Prohibited Person" must file the application.
 California has jurisdiction for issuing written consent to all resident insurance producers and employees of domestic insurers domiciled in California who are "Prohibited Persons."
-Non-resident insurance producers must file for written consent in the state where the resident license is maintained.
-Insurers, and employees of foreign insurers domiciled outside of California must file for consent in the insurer's state of domicile.
+Non-resident insurance producers must first file for written consent in the state where the resident license is maintained and then must file for written consent in California.
+Insurers, and employees of foreign insurers domiciled outside of California must first file for consent in the insurer's state of domicile and then must file for written consent in California.

 How do I obtain consent?
 If you meet the definition of a "Prohibited Person" you must submit:

-1) A completed 1033 Short Form Application for Written Consent.
+- A completed 1033 Short Form Application for Written Consent.
 Note: The NAIC Short form application does not need to be notarized by a notary of the public for 1033 applicants seeking written consent from the CDI.
 Any application that is not typewritten will be returned to the applicant.
-Application forms may also be obtained by requesting them from the Licensing Background Bureau at 320 Capitol Mall, Sacramento, CA 95814 or you may contact them by phone at (916) 492-3650.
+Application forms may also be obtained by requesting them from the Producer Licensing Background Section at 320 Capitol Mall, Sacramento, CA 95814 or you may contact them by phone at (916) 492-3650.

 455 Capitol Mall, Suite 233